AswinBalamurugan/llama3-local-rag/README.md

 2. Create a virtual environment and activate it

-3. Install the required dependencies: Install the necessary Python packages using the below command.
+3. Install the necessary Python packages using the below command.
 ```bash
 pip install -r requirements.txt
 ```